XIAM

 README.TXT Description of the distribution package for the program, which consists of the four files in the lefthand column of this table

 XIAM-25E.TGZ The gnuzipped tar archive of the source files as received from Kiel.
-In the Windows world this can be opened easily with a utility such as Windows Commander.
+In the Windows world this can be opened easily with a utility such as Total Commander.
 Note that input is to carry extension .xi and output carries extension .xo

 EXAMPLES.TGZ The gnuzipped tar archive containing input and output for several different examples.
 These are: